tencentyun/intlcloud-documents/yehe_doc/域名与网站/SSL 证书/最佳实践/Nginx 服务器证书安装_intl_en.md

 >- Before you install an SSL certificate, enable port 443 on the Nginx server so that HTTPS can be enabled after the certificate is installed.
 For more information, see [How do I enable port 443 for a server?](https://intl.cloud.tencent.com/document/product/1007/36738).

 ## Prerequisites
-- A remote file copy tool such as WinSCP has been installed (you are recommended to get the latest version from its official website).
+- A remote file copy tool such as WinSCP has been installed (we recommend downloading the latest version from their official website).
-- A remote login tool such as PuTTY or Xshell has been installed (you are recommended to get the latest version from their official websites).
+- A remote login tool such as PuTTY or Xshell has been installed (we recommend downloading the latest version from their official websites).
 - The Nginx service has been installed and configured on the current server.
 - The data required to install the SSL certificate includes:
 <table>